StaysafeUK/api-prime/README.md

-# Prime Number Factor API
+# Prime Number API

-This API provides a simple way to find the prime factors of a given integer.
+This API provides a simple way to find the prime factors of a given integer and list of prime numbers.

 ## Index